ballerina-platform/module-ballerinax-java.jdbc/java.jdbc-ballerina/Module.md

 // Iterating the returned table. error? e = resultStream.forEach(function(record{} student) {
-    //Can perform any operations using 'student' and can access any fields in the returned record.
+    //Can perform any operations using the 'student' and can access any fields in the returned record. io:println("Student name: ", student.value["name"]);
 });
 ```